 Kay is the owner-operator of DarkLady Marketing, an online social media marketing company.

-Although Wendy K. Gloss has experimented with various styles, her favorite medium is paper; and she uses pencil and fine-point markers and printer-ink pens to draw and color her creations.
+Although Wendy K. Gloss has experimented with various styles and mediums, starting with paper; using pencil and fine-point markers and printer-ink pens to draw and color her creations.
 One of her favorite techniques is to draw a shape lightly in pencil, and then to fill it with stylized words related to the shape, which she then outlines and colors using markers.

 Wendy K. Gloss writes dark poetry, generally about what she refers to as ‘uncomfortable subjects’, such as the run-of-the-mill depression, heartache, tragedy, death and suicide, based on her philosophical outlook and own life experiences.

 Her style generally tends to be free-verse poetry.
 Some of her poems are lighter (believe it or not) and are based on nature, Pagan spirituality, vampires and even, almost incredibly, a little romantic poetry – but she considers her darker poetry to be her better work due to the raw emotive content.

 Poe, Yeats, Shakespeare.